AI Automation/Construction & Trades

 Build an AI-Powered Scheduler That Understands Construction Delays

-A custom AI project scheduler for a small construction firm would typically be a 4-6 week engagement.
-The cost involves a one-time build fee, with ongoing minimal monthly cloud hosting expenses.
+Custom AI project scheduling for a small construction firm typically involves a targeted engineering engagement to integrate with your existing workflows.
+The cost is a one-time build fee for the tailored system, followed by minimal monthly cloud hosting expenses.

 Key Takeaways